codescape/jira-scrum-poker/docs/health-check.md

 * Configuration Check
   * Check that an estimation field is configured
   * Check that the configured field exists in your Jira instance
+  * Check that Scrum Poker is either globally enabled or has projects explicitly enabled

 * Error Log Check
   * Check that the error log is empty